lumicks/pylake/docs/tutorial/fdfitting.rst

         fit.fit()
         print(fit["DNA/Lc"])

 The first example is what we refer to as a global fit whereas the second example is an example of a local fit.
 The difference between these two is that the former sets up one model that has to fit all the data whereas the latter fits all the data sets independently.
 The former has one parameter set, whereas the latter has a parameter set per data set.
-Also note how in the second example a new `Model` and `FdFit` is created at every cycle of the for loop.
+Also note how in the second example a new :class:`~lumicks.pylake.fitting.model.Model` and :class:`~lumicks.pylake.FdFit` is created at every cycle of the for loop.

 Statistically, it is typically more optimal to fit data using global fitting (meaning you use one model to fit all the data, as opposed to recreating the model for each new set of data), as more information goes into estimates of